 There are a number of reasons for this.

 - Life Settlements are not homogeneous or identical securities.
 Their value is derived significantly (but not exclusively) on the characteristics of the underlying insured life.
 Every life is different.
-However, even two identical insurance policies with the same benefit amount, issued by the same insurance company, insuring the same life may have differing economic values if they were taken out at different times when the insured life had a differing health status.
+However, even two identical insurance policies with the same benefit amount, issued by the same insurance company, insuring the same life may have different economic values if they were taken out at different times when the insured life had a differing health status.

 - There is no centralised exchange with a consistent deep pool of prospective buyers.